dime-coin/core-docs/docs/resources/legacy-android.md

 ### Windows Recovery Setup

 If your system does not have it already, you will need to install OpenSSL.
-Skip to step X if you already have it installed
+Skip to [step 5](#step-5-locate-backup-files) if you already have it installed.

 #### Step 1: Download OpenSSL

 Go to the official OpenSSL website or a trusted source to download the Windows version of OpenSSL.
 One source trusted by Dimecoin Developers is the Win32/Win64 OpenSSL installer provided by Shining Light Productions.
-Here is a link to their installers: https://slproweb.com/products/Win32OpenSSL.html
+Here is a link to their installers: [OpenSSL Installer](https://slproweb.com/products/Win32OpenSSL.html)

 Make sure to choose the correct version for your system.
 If you are not sure about your system information, you can goto the taskbar and input `system information` and hit enter and you will get a dialog box which displays all your system details.